Meet P. Roy Vagelos, MD ’54 and Diana Vagelos

 The Vageloses met on Columbia’s campus in 1951, when Roy Vagelos was in medical school at Columbia and Diana Touliatou was a student at Barnard College.
 Both were the children of Greek immigrants and recipients of scholarship awards that made their education possible.
 Married in 1955, they have been giving back to Columbia and Barnard for more than 50 years.

-Roy Vagelos’ accomplishments as a physician, scientist, and executive in the pharmaceutical industry are widely celebrated.
+Roy Vagelos’s accomplishments as a physician, scientist, and executive in the pharmaceutical industry are widely celebrated.
 After completing his medical degree at Columbia in 1954, Dr. Vagelos worked first at the National Institutes of Health and then at Washington University in St. Louis, where he served as chair of the Department of Biochemistry and Molecular Biophysics.
 He spent 19 years at Merck & Co., Inc., where, under his leadership as board chair and CEO, the company was recognized by Fortune as the most admired corporation in America for seven years in a row.
+Dr. Vagelos is chair of the Board of Advisors of the Vagelos College of Physicians and Surgeons.

 An active alumna of Barnard College, Diana currently serves as vice chair of the school’s Board of Trustees.
 The Diana Center, a hub of student life completed in 2010 and beloved by the Barnard community, is named in her honor.
-A tireless champion of women’s causes, Diana also serves as a member of Columbia’s Women’s Health Care Council.
+A tireless champion of women’s causes, Diana also serves as co-chair of Columbia’s Women’s Health Care Council Development and Planning Committee.

 About Their Philanthropy